 An excellent spinning rise is challenging.
 A dot or circle on the side of the ball indicates a well-spun rise ball.

-Use live pitching or a Jugs one-wheel pitching machine with Jugs lite-flight (foam) balls.
+Use 1) live pitching or 2) a Jugs one-wheel pitching machine (click the link to shop for a durable and affordable pitching machine) with Jugs lite-flight (foam) balls (click to shop for lite flights).
 Lite Flights from 25 feet fly like an excellent spinning rise ball.
 Further away, and they rise too much.
 Here are two techniques to try out for hitting the rising pitch:

 Technique 1 for Hitting the Rise Ball (Aim Higher)